 Interdisciplinary Palliative Care Seminar

 The purpose of this curriculum is to facilitate improved care at the end of life (EOL) through interdisciplinary education, to generate mutual recognition and valuing of interdisciplinary roles, and to introduce students to palliative care through home visits.
-Five intensive educational sessions address knowledge, attitudes, and skill development in palliative care.
+Three intensive educational sessions address knowledge, attitudes, and skill development in palliative care.
 Depending on the site of the seminar (Sioux Falls, Rapid City, Yankton), the structure of the course and composition of student participants (typically in medicine, nursing, pharmacy, social work, and chaplaincy) may vary.
-Sessions combine readings and didactic education with experiential learning in interdisciplinary teams in the homes of people at end-of-life.
+Sessions combine readings and didactic education with experiential learning in interdisciplinary teams in the homes of people receiving palliative (comfort) or hospice care.
 Interdisciplinary small group discussions encourage dialogue and self-reflection on EOL issues.

 About the IPC Seminar Structure:

-The five-week Interdisciplinary Palliative Care (IPC) Seminar was developed by faculty and health care professionals from Sanford School of Medicine, Augustana College, University of Sioux Falls, South Dakota State University, University of South Dakota, Sioux Falls Seminary, Avera McKennan Clinical Pastoral Education, Avera McKennan Hospice, and Sanford Hospice.
+The three-week Interdisciplinary Palliative Care (IPC) Seminar was developed by faculty and health care professionals from Sanford School of Medicine, Augustana College, University of Sioux Falls, South Dakota State University, University of South Dakota, Sioux Falls Seminary, Avera Clinical Pastoral Education, Avera Hospice, and Sanford Hospice.

 Begun in 2001, the Interdisciplinary Palliative Care Seminar is typically offered three times per academic year (Fall, Winter, Spring) in Sioux Falls and Rapid City.
 Yankton offers their class once a year.
 Currently, students in medicine, nursing, pharmacy, chaplaincy/clinical pastoral education, and social work participate in the IPC Seminar.
-By September 2012, over 900 students from medicine, nursing, pharmacy, social work, gerontology, and chaplaincy will have completed this unique seminar.
+By September 2013, over 1,000 students from medicine, nursing, pharmacy, social work, and chaplaincy will have completed this unique seminar.

 Typical Schedule of Events:

-The content for the Interdisciplinary Palliative Care Seminar is divided into five sessions:
+The content for the Interdisciplinary Palliative Care Seminar is divided into three sessions: